swu223/swu223.github.io/MITxPro/Fetch_Data_Exercise_upload/README.md

 # Fetch Data Exercise with React

-This project features React components useEffect and useReduce to fetch data from url and present it in a paginated list.
+This project features React components useEffect and useReduce to fetch data from a url and present it in a paginated list.

 ## Getting Started